AriefBadal23/Smilecook/README.md

 I have created an API for an application named _**Smilecook**_ to share recipes with everyone with your created account.

-To test the backend of the application you can use PostMan.
+And I created this while reading the book "Python API Development Fundamentals" to improve and better my understanding of REST API's and the way it works with the Flask framework.

-For the database I'm running PostgreSql.
+To test the backend of the application you can use Postman For the database I'm running PostgreSql locally.

 **Available Smilecook API Endpoints**
 |Endpoint              |HTTP method |   |